 3. Include a brief statement describing why you are choosing a career in theater design and technology.
 Specify if you have any particular area(s) of interest: set, costume, lighting, and/or theater technology.

 4. Applicants must also complete an interview with the theater design and technology faculty.
-Interviews can be completed either virtually or in person at a campus audition day event.
+Interviews can be completed virtually after submitting the portfolio.

 Applicants must submit their portfolio online through the applicant portal.
 You will receive access to your Syracuse University applicant portal shortly after submitting your application.
 More detailed information about portfolio submission will be posted soon.